 - Minor Trading Accounts are allowed to invest in the stock market in Equity Delivery Trades only.
 They cannot deal in the Equity Intraday, Equity Derivative Trading (F&O), and Currency Derivatives (F&O) segments.

 - When a minor attains majority, the existing account can be shut, open a new account in the major’s name, and all shares in the minor’s account are shifted to the new account.
 Or they can continue to use an existing account.
-The now major child should enter into a fresh agreement with the Depository Participant (DP) and fulfill all the necessary procedures for starting a fresh Demat account.
+The now major child should enter into a fresh agreement with the Depository Participant (DP) and fulfil all the necessary procedures for starting a fresh Demat account.

 - If one jointly holds paper shares with a minor, they need to be transferred to the minor.
 After which, they should move them to the Demat account in the minor’s name.